What To Do For Leg Cramps

 A muscle cramp is a strong, painful contraction or tightening of a muscle that comes on suddenly and lasts anywhere from a few seconds to several minutes.
 Leg and foot cramps may have many different causes.
-Let’s discuss some of the main causes because it has been a frequent patient question at the Corsicana Foot Clinic. foot pain
+Let’s discuss some of the main causes because it has been a frequent patient question for the foot doctors at Family Foot & Ankle Centers.

 - Dietary deficiency- Specifically minerals such as Potassium, Calcium and Magnesium.

 - Dehydration- Not drinking enough water daily.

 - Overuse of specific muscles- certain foot problems or worn shoes can contribute to this.

 - Medications such as diuretics, statins and steroids

 - Certain medical conditions such as kidney disease, thyroid disease and peripheral artery disease.